The Juvenile Justice Clinic

 Students directly represent children charged with offenses in Los Angeles County Superior Court.
 Each student will be responsible for all aspects of their cases-- including interviewing, discovery, investigations, written motion work, trial and post sentencing matters.

-Clinical students are required to enroll in a year-long juvenile delinquency and litigation skills course.
+Clinical students are required to enroll in two courses: a year-long juvenile delinquency and litigation skills course.
 For more information, see Course Information, below.

 A multidisciplinary approach to representing children is the hallmark of our philosophy.
 Our social-work staff plays a key role in our representation of every one of our clients.
 See information on holistic representation.